lopez777/NFT/README.md

 8) Exposed the Metadata created earlier to a publicily accessable URL using ngrok

-9) Deployed, viewed, and the minted our NFT
+9) Deployed, viewed, and the minted my NFT